Faculty Research Grants in International, Regional, and Comparative Studies

 Deadline for Applications:

-The MacMillan Center Faculty Research Grants are available to full-time ladder faculty in any department or school of the university.
+The MacMillan Center Faculty Research Grants are available to full-time ladder faculty at Yale University in any department or school.
 Research grants are awarded for innovative international projects that will increase understanding in any era of specific countries and societies; for problem-oriented and comparative studies within and between regions; and for studies in international relations and global affairs.
 Projects in the natural sciences, the arts, health fields, and environmental studies will normally be considered only if they focus substantially on some inter-disciplinary aspects of human and/or institutional behavior drawing on the humanities and social sciences.
+Please note that several considerations have been made due to the COVID-19 outbreak, details for which follow below.
+Should conditions affect the 21-22 award cycle on-campus, we will let recipients know.

 For relevant projects in the humanities, please contact the Griswold Fund Committee, Whitney Humanities Center, 53 Wall St., Box 208298, New Haven, Connecticut 06520-8298.